Bill Parcells: Early life

-College years
+Playing career

 Upon graduating from high school, Parcells arrived at Colgate University.
 As a freshman, he was offered a contract by the Philadelphia Phillies.
 His father disapproved of a career in sports and wanted him to study law, so the younger Parcells declined the offer.
 He soon transferred to the University of Wichita (now known as Wichita State University), where he played linebacker and earned a physical education degree.
 It was here that Parcells' famous nickname "Big Tuna" took hold.
 The name itself is a mis-statement of his actual nickname "Tuner".
 There were few radio stations in Wichita at the time, so players often trained without music.
 Parcells, showing the kind of preparation that would make him a successful coach later, frequently arrived early to training sessions, in order to set up a radio.
 Parcells would try several locations in the gym to get a signal.
 His diligence and attention to detail earned him the nickname "Tuner".
 This subsequently became "Tuna", likely due to the accents of the New York media who covered the Giants.

-He was drafted in the seventh round (89th overall) by the Detroit Lions as an offensive lineman, but he was released by the team before playing a single NFL game after Parcells reportedly quit the team after a hot morning workout.
+He was drafted in the seventh round (89th overall) by the Detroit Lions as an offensive lineman, but was released by the team before playing a single NFL game after he reportedly quit the team after a hot morning workout.

-Collegiate coaching career
+College coaching career

 At the conclusion of his playing days, Parcells took a close look at his future.
 He was considering attending law school or becoming a franchise owner for Pizza Hut, where he had worked in college.
 Instead, he chose to pursue a career in football.
 He began as an assistant coach at Hastings (1964) before moving on to Wichita State (1965), Army (1966–69), Florida State (1970–72), Vanderbilt (1973–74), and Texas Tech (1975–77).
 In 1978, he became the head coach at the Air Force Academy for one season.

 While serving as linebackers coach at Army, Parcells was also a part-time assistant basketball coach for Bob Knight during the 1966–67 season, which led to their longtime friendship.

 Professional coaching career

-New York Giants (1979, 1981–1990)
+New York Giants (1979)

-In 1979, Parcells accepted an offer to become the defensive coordinator of the New York Giants under head coach Ray Perkins but, before the season started, he resigned and took a job with a land development company in Colorado.
+In 1979, Parcells accepted an offer to become the defensive coordinator of the New York Giants under head coach Ray Perkins.
+However, when his family wanted to stay in Colorado, he resigned and took a job with a land development company in Colorado.
 While living in Colorado, Parcells became a season ticket holder with the Denver Broncos.
 Parcells called it the most miserable year of his life.

+New England Patriots (1980)

 Feeling dissatisfied with his life away from football, Parcells returned to the sport in 1980 as the linebackers coach of the New England Patriots under Ron Erhardt.
+It was during this stint with the Patriots that Parcells adopted his "Big Tuna" nickname.
+Whenever he thought his players were trying to get away with something, Parcells would yell "Who do you think I am?
+Charlie the Tuna?," referencing a StarKist commercial of the era featuring a naive cartoon fish named, "Charlie the Tuna."